 - Overdue notices

-- Mom or Dad complaining about being short of cash
+- Complaints about being short of cash

 In addition, your parents’ checkbooks can reveal expensive purchases they would not normally make, as well as math errors, regular monthly payments that have been missed, or a number of checks to suspicious charities and causes.

-The parents’ caller ID logs may reveal numbers for creditors and collection agencies repeatedly cropping up, as well as calls from credit card companies.
+Your parents’ caller ID logs may reveal numbers for creditors and collection agencies repeatedly cropping up, as well as calls from credit card companies.

 3. Talk with Compassion and Understanding and Offer Solutions